What is Scrutiny?

 Any decision we make, and indeed any aspect of how we operate, can be scrutinised.
 This includes decisions made by our full Council, Cabinet and regulatory committees, and decisions delegated to officers to make.

 The only decisions which can actually be "called-in" are Cabinet and Portfolio Holder decisions, as well as any officer decisions.
-Key decisions are Executive decisions involving large amounts of expenditure or those likely to have a significant impact on two or more wards in the district.

 What is a call-in and who can do it?